Every football fan loves a good transfer saga. In fact, some supporters love them a little too much, perhaps even more than the football itself.

 The second Barcelona flop included on this list (so far), the signing of Philippe Coutinho still does not make sense all these years later.

 Signing someone who plays in the same space as your best player is silly enough.
 Spending £130.5m on him is ridiculously stupid.
 Shipping him out on loan, only for him to score twice against you in an 8-2 defeat is tragic.

-He's still got three years left on his deal as well...
+He's still got two years left on his deal as well...